patrick-s-h-lewis-duplicate/patricklewisio/content/home/projects.md

 +++

-Here are some great projects I'm involved with:
+Here are some projects I'm involved with: